mauricebarrett/primerpincer/README.md

 - Automatically expands degenerate primers or uses degenerate-aware matching algorithms
 - Proper reverse complement handling for all ambiguity codes

+### 🔄 Orientation normalization
+The tool checks forward orientation first, followed by reverse orientation:
+- If both primers are found in forward orientation of the read, the read is kept as-is
+- If not found, the reverse orientation is searched for both primers
+- If both primers are found in reverse orientation of the read, the read is kept and the reverse complement is output

+### 📏 Size filtering
+An optional size filtering can be applied:
+- Minimum length to accept amplicons
+- Maximum length to accept amplicons

+### ✅ Quality filtering
+Reads that fall below a determined average Phred quality score threshold are filtered out:
+- Averaging basecall quality scores is calculated as [Wouter De Coster](https://github.com/wdecoster) outlines in his [blog](https://gigabaseorgigabyte.wordpress.com/2017/06/26/averaging-basecall-quality-scores-the-right-way/)
+- This aims to replicate the functionality of [chopper](https://github.com/wdecoster/chopper)
+- For more advanced quality trimming options, see [chopper](https://github.com/wdecoster/chopper)!

 ## Usage